codeleger/astro_alert/README.md

 1) The code is not clean, nor optimized but it is working for my purpose.
 Feel free to suggest improvements.
 However its not intended to work in e.g. a commercial environment.
 So us it at your own risk.

 ### Possible improvements
-1) make thresholds like how much hours of consecutive clear skies will trigger clear_today to become true, or the cloud treshold currently the value is fix to XX.
+1) make thresholds like how much hours of consecutive clear skies will trigger clear_today to become true, or the cloud treshold currently the value is fix.
+(Current fixed values 3h consecutive clear skies meaning <= 20 cloud coverage)
 2) Describe a way to host the script directly in HA to avoid additional cloud component. (to lazy at the moment to dive deeper here, but if you want to support, get in contact with me).

 ## Intended Use Case